GabCatacutan/pc-shop/README.md

 # 🛒 E-Commerce App (React + Supabase)

 A semi-functional e-commerce application built with **React** (frontend) and **Supabase** (backend) for authentication and the database.
+This is a **personal project** created for learning full stack development.

 ## 🧑 Customer Features
 - 🔐 User authentication (login/signup via Supabase)